pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "He [Fred Rogers] interviewed me.
 And he put his face about three inches away from my face, says 'It's so nice to see you and to be with you.'
 It scared the living daylights out of me.
 But I realized this is what children do with adults."
 --Yo-Yo Ma

+"[M]en ought either to be well treated or crushed, because they can avenge themselves of lighter injuries, of more serious ones they can not; therefore the injury that is to be done to a man ought to be of such a kind that one does not stand in fear of revenge."
+-Niccolo Machiavelli

+"The Romans did in these instances what all prudent princes ought to do, who have to regard not only present troubles, but also future ones, for they must prepare with every energy, because, when foreseen, it is easy to remedy them; but if you wait until they approach, the medicine is no longer in time, because the malady has become incurable; for it happens in this as the physicians say it happens in hectic fever, that in the beginning of the malady it is easy to cure but difficult to detect, but in the course of time, not having been either detected or treated in the beginning, it becomes easy to detect but difficult to cure."
+--Niccolo Machiavelli

+"[N]or did that ever please [the Romans] which is forever in the mouths of the wise ones of our time: 'Let us enjoy the benefits of the time', but rather the benefits of their own valor and prudence, for time drives everything before it, and is able to bring with it good as well as evil, and evil as well as good."
+--Niccolo Machiavelli

 "I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear."
 --Nelson Mandela